careful with online course images

 Attributions For Course Images

 In some cases, you may have to use attribution.
-And even if you don’t have to, you may want to do it, because it’s the right thing to give that creator credit.
+Even if you don’t have to, you may want to do it, because it’s the right thing to give that creator credit.
 Attribution is when you give credit to the photographer or source, with something like Photo by NAME on Service.
 Sometimes the attribution could even have hyperlinks to the creator’s page or source web page.

 Where To Get Licensed Images For Online Courses